Mohanraj2045/College_predictor/README.md

 # College_predi
-he proposed system is a web-based college predictor platform designed to assist students in navigating the college admissions process.
+The proposed system is a web-based college predictor platform designed to assist students in navigating the college admissions process.
 It features an intuitive interface where users can input detailed data, including academic achievements in subjects like physics, math, and chemistry, as `well as extracurricular involvements and community background.
 Utilizing advanced machine